 Mask or no mask?

-PHAC echoes the WHO’s recommendation, with the added warning that: “Wearing a mask when you are not ill may give a false sense of security.
+PHAC has echoed the WHO’s recommendation, while warning that: “Wearing a mask when you are not ill may give a false sense of security.
 There is a potential risk of infection with improper mask use and disposal.
 They also need to be changed frequently.”

 Wash your hands often and thoroughly — for at least 20 seconds — with soap and water or use a 60 per cent or more alcohol-based sanitizer.
 It’s not rocket science, but it is the No. 1 piece of advice from health authorities and experts.
 Coughing and sneezing into your elbow or a tissue, is the second.
-Part of why physical distancing measures include staying 2 metres (six feet) away from others is because sneezing or coughing can spread respiratory droplets that far.
+Part of why physical distancing measures include staying 2 metres (six feet) away from others is because sneezing, coughing and even laughing can spread respiratory droplets that far or farther.

-As for wearing a medical mask or a N95 respirator, Dr. Mark Loeb, a researcher and professor at McMaster University in Hamilton who specializes in pathology, molecular medicine and clinical epidemiology, says health-care workers are the only ones who need to cover up.
+As for wearing a medical mask or a N95 respirator, Dr. Mark Loeb, a researcher and professor at McMaster University in Hamilton who specializes in pathology, molecular medicine and clinical epidemiology, says health-care workers are the ones who need them.

 “Health-care workers should use some sort of mask, either a medical mask or a N95 respirator if they are performing aerosol-creating procedures, like bronchoscopy or intubation,” said Loeb, who helped with Ontario’s response to SARS 16 years ago and led a study into best practices for reducing transmission rates.

-Buying up masks just depletes the stock for people who need them.
+Buying up medical masks just depletes the stock for people who need them.
 “Particularly for people who are getting N95 respirators — that’s an extra waste.
-If you have people walking around Toronto wearing a mask, it doesn’t make sense because the risk is so small.”
+If you have people walking around Toronto wearing one, it doesn’t make sense because the risk is so small.”

 Bowdish echoes Loeb, while also pointing out that mask quality can make them even less effective.

 “The cheap ones that you buy are not as effective as you’d want them to be.
 Don’t touch your face.
 Wash your hands.
 Don’t go anywhere where people are sick. … don’t go anywhere if you’re sick.
 Don’t let your friends and family go to work when they’re sick.
-Those are the best practices.
-And get your flu shot because in our country, influenza is going to cause more deaths than the coronavirus ever will.”
+Those are the best practices.”

 Global Affairs recommends that Canadians avoid non-essential travel outside the country until further notice.